Top 6 Most Common Causes of Colorado Car Crashes

 For example, driving at an extremely high speed, drag racing, weaving in and out of traffic, and aggressively cutting off other drivers can all amount to reckless driving.

 6. Inexperienced drivers

 Safe driving is a skill that takes practice.
 Teen drivers are responsible for a disproportionately large number of traffic crashes—not only in Colorado but nationwide.
 They’re more likely to make basic errors that can result in a crash.
-Teen drivers are also more likely to drink and drive, text and drive, speed and fail to wear their seat belt.
+Teen drivers are also more likely to drink and drive, text and drive, speed, and fail to wear their seat belts.

 What to do when a Colorado car crash occurs

-After a crash, an experienced Colorado attorney can help you investigate to determine the cause.
-When a car accident occurs because someone else acted negligently, drove recklessly or were intoxicated, you may be able to recover from the responsible party for your damages.
+After a crash, an experienced Colorado accident attorney can help you investigate the accident to determine the cause.
+When a car accident occurs because someone else acted negligently, drove recklessly or was intoxicated, you may be able to recover damages from the responsible party.